-- 1-Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
-The 2010/11 data indicates that 27% of Herefordshire's SSSI land was in favourable condition.
-At August 2014, there are two SSSI's within Dorstone -Moccas Park-favourable and River Wye-Unfavourable recovering.
-In 2010/11: 17 Habitat Action Plans and 14 Species Action Plans are currently in operation across Herefordshire, however no locally specific data is available.
-Dorstone has: SSSI: 2, SWS: 10, Ancient woodlands:11 and the River Wye SAC runs less that 1km from the parish border.
-There are no, NNRs and SINCs within the parish but Moccas Park (a National Nature Reserve and Registered Park and Garden) is to the east of the parish.
-There is no locally specific data available at present. - 2-There are no outstanding enforcement actions or appeals concerning locally important buildings within Dorstone conservation area at present. - 3-In terms of Dorstone, the study reveals that.
-2ha playing field with secured community access.
-This has been rated with excellent changing accommodation - 4-Dorstone is a conservation area and there are numerous listed buildings within the parish and 7 Schedule Ancient Monuments.
-There is 1 buildings at risk on the register (promontory fort) - 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
-This suggests that air quality is improving. - 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7:,Bicycle: 4.3%,Bus: 2%, Train: 0.8%,Motorbike: 0.8%,Taxi: 0.3%,Other: 7%. - 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO2) - 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
+- 5-Between 2005 and 2010 Herefordshire's total and per capita carbon emission reduced by 7% and 8% respectively; while UK's total and per capita carbon emission reduced by 8% and 12% respectively within the same period.
+This suggests that air quality is improving. - 6-% of Herefordshire residents who travel to work by: Car: 70.1%, Foot: 14.7:Bicycle: 4.3%,Bus: 2%, Train: 0.8%,Motorbike: 0.8%,Taxi: 0.3%,Other: 7%. - 7-Herefordshire latest figure of C02 emissions per capita-dates back to 2010: 1.61 million tonnes (mtCO2) - 8-Reduce the risk of flooding-There have been no approvals contrary to EA advice since reporting began in 2004.
 The 2011-2013 AMR does not contain updated conservation data. - 9-Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
 Latest figure dates back to 2005: 84%. - 10- The number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-However the 2001-13 AMR does not contain updated data Dorstone Parish falls not the Herefordshire Conjunctive Use Water Resource Zone (WRZ), one of 6 in Herefordshire; 39% of demand is from non-household use.
-Dorstone is classified within the five highest general flood hazard catchments due to the River Dore.
-Dorstone is highlighted at high risk of general surface flooding. - 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
-The 2011-2013 AMR does not contain updated conservation data. - 12-The agricultural land classification around Dorstone is mainly Grade 4 (Poor).
-But there are areas of Grade 2 and 3 land on the edge of the parish.
-Percentage of all new developments completed on previously developed land; 67% (2010) and 57% (2011-13) - 16- Dorstone is a conservation area and there are numerous listed buildings within the parish and 7 Schedule Ancient Monuments.
-There is 1 buildings at risk on the register (promontory fort)
+However the 2001-13 AMR does not contain updated data.
+Border Group falls within the hydrological catchment of the River Lugg and the River Clun. - 11-Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
+The 2011-2013 AMR does not contain updated conservation data. - 12- The agricultural land classification around Border Group is mainly Grades 3 and 4 rated good to moderate.
+In the north of this group area there are pockets of Grade 2 (very good) land.
+Percentage of all new developments completed on previously developed land; 67% (2010) and 57% (2011-13) - 16- Lingen is a conservation area and there are numerous listed buildings within the parish and 16 Schedule Ancient Monuments.
+There is 2 buildings at risk on the register